GryffinX/ProjectsCodesX/Text_Based_Casino/description.md

 - **Loan System**: Players can take loans to continue playing if they run out of chips.
 - **Interactive Menu**: User-friendly console interface for easy navigation.
 - **Dynamic Gameplay**: Random outcomes for each game, providing a unique experience.
-- **Local SQL Database**: Uses a local SQL database for storing user data, ensuring data persistence and security.
+- **SQL Database**: Uses a SQL database for storing user data, ensuring data persistence and security.

 ## Usage